guardian/recipeasy/README.md

 1. An ETL step downloads recipe articles from the Content API, makes a best-effort pass to extract individual recipes and parse them, and writes them to a PostgreSQL DB.

+2. You will then need to call an end point that migrates `New` recipes (the outcome of the previous point) into `Ready` status.
+(See section "Running ETL locally").

-2. A Play app selects semi-parsed recipes from the DB, displays them to users and guides them through the process of parsing/verifying them.
+3. A Play app selects semi-parsed recipes from the DB, displays them to users and guides them through the process of parsing/verifying them.

 ## Running ETL locally